 Steer clear of smoking.
-I know you know not to smoke.
 There is no proof that smoking is good for your lungs.
-It may feel good for a little bit, but it’s not worth the long term effects it’s going to cause you.
+It may feel good for a little bit, but it’s not worth the long-term effects.
 I’m talking about cigarettes, vaping, marijuana, and cloves.
-I understand that pipe (as in tobacco) and cigar smoking is slightly different…they don’t inhale the smoke, but those sinful pleasures have problems of their own.
+I understand that pipe (as in tobacco) and cigar smoking is slightly different…, but those have problems of their own.

 Roll up the car windows